Aha43/NumberUtil/README.md

 (-12345).NumberOfDigits(); // Also returns 5: sign not counted
 BigInteger.Multiply(long.MaxValue, 10).NumberOfDigits(); // Returns 20
 ```
-The paranthesises are needed for the negative number or it would mean applying the unary operator `-` on the result of `12345.NumberOfDigits()`.
+The parentheses are needed for the negative number or it would mean applying the unary operator `-` on the result of `12345.NumberOfDigits()`.
 #### Prime numbers
 ##### Test if number is prime number (int and long)